 Financial business analytics has never been as crystal-clear as BI technology has made it.
 Hidden patterns and trends, non-obvious connections, unnoticed opportunities, and underestimated threats – all come to the surface instantly when reflected on a dashboard.
 In addition to presenting complex concepts in a digestible format, robust data visualization democratizes data and communicates insights throughout the organization by determining why it is performing in a certain way and what you can do to improve numbers.

-This way, BI tools for finance are an indispensable constituent of any modern company for analyzing financial KPIs against business performance and presenting a dynamic view of marketing trends, product interest, and customer sentiment to highlight future strategic opportunities.
+This way, BI tools for finance are an indispensable constituent of any modern company for analyzing financial KPIs against business performance and presenting a dynamic view of market trends, product interest and customer sentiment to highlight future strategic opportunities.